 What You Can Expect to See While Snorkeling at Molokini Crater

-Molokini is home to approximately 250 species of fish (some of which are found nowhere else) and a variety of marine life.
+Molokini is home to approximately 230 species of fish (some of which are found nowhere else) and a variety of marine life.
 On most days, the water is crystal clear with more than 150 feet visibility.
 Marine life you may encounter while snorkeling in the crater are: a large array of tropical fish, coral reefs, eels, monk seals, octopuses (tako), an occasional manta ray, and unique lava formations.
 Additionally, you can see Humpback whales during whale season (December through March).

 DID YOU KNOW

 Molokini does not have a sand beach.
 The cove slopes downward to approximately 100 feet before dropping off deep into the ocean floor.
-The bottom of the cove contains sand patches, coral and basalt rocks and boulders.
+The bottom of the cove contains sand patches, coral, basalt rocks, and boulders.

-You can expect to see while snorkeling or Snuba Diving in the crater: The Hawaii state fish humuhumunukunukuāpuaʻa (humu for short), trigger fish, tangs, parrotfish, butterfly fish, trumpet fish, needle fish, wrasse, Puffer fish, angel fish, clown fish, Moorish idols, eels, octopus, manta rays and whale sharks sometimes frequent these waters.
+What you can expect to see while snorkeling or Snuba diving in the crater: The Hawaii state fish humuhumunukunukuāpuaʻa (humu for short), triggerfish, tangs, parrotfish, butterflyfish, trumpetfish, needlefish, wrasse, pufferfish, angelfish, clownfish, ,moorish idols, eels, octopuses, manta rays, and even whale sharks sometimes frequent these waters.
 In winter months, humpback whales have been known to enter the cove.
 During whale season you can hear and see whales during our daily tours.